Fr\'echet Means in Infinite Dimensions: Probabilistic Consequences

 Some remarks about this result are due.
 First of all, we note that, if the Fr\'echet means are not assumed to be unique, then one can still prove a large deviations upper bound for the random sets $\{M_p(\bar \mu_n)\}_{n\in\N}$ in the space $(\cpt(X),\dvechaus)$; however, we are not aware of how to prove the lower bound in general, since $(\cpt(X),\dvechaus)$ is not Hausdorff.

 Second, we note that the optimality of the moment assumption is rather important.
 If we were to require $\mu_n\to \mu$ in $\weak^p$ in Theorem~\ref{thm:main}, then we would require $\E[\exp(\lambda d^p(x,Y_1))]<\infty$ for all $\lambda>0$ and some (equivalently, all) $x\in X$ in Corollary~\ref{cor:LDP}.
-However, if $p\ge 2$, then it is known that the latter condition necessarily implies that the random variable $d(x,Y_1)$ is bounded.
+However, if $p\ge 2$, then the latter condition is too strong to even cover the case that $d(x,Y_1)$ has sub-Gaussian tails.

 Third, let us remark that the rate function appearing above is not so useful in its current form.
 Indeed, it is written as the solution to a relative entropy projection problem under a constraint on the Fr\'echet mean.
 Interestingly, recent work \cite{JaffeSantoroLDP} has shown, in the case of the Wasserstein space, Bures-Wasserstein space, and Riemannian manifolds, that one can massage this rate function into a geometrically meaningful and numerically computable form.